 FOUR AND A HALF STARS (OUT OF FIVE)

-Sound of Metal is screening as part of this year’s AFI Festival, which is being presented virtually between October 15th and 22nd 2020.
+Sound of Metal was originally reviewed as part of this year’s AFI Festival, which was presented virtually between October 15th and 22nd 2020.
 For more information head to the official AFI page.